mikeprivette/mikeprivette.github.io/README.md

 ## Consulting

-Mike consults, advises, and mentors companies of various sizes from a strategy, technology, and cybersecurity standpoint by way of Fraction Consulting, LLC.
+Mike consults, advises, and mentors companies of various sizes from a strategy, technology, and cybersecurity standpoint by way of [Fraction Consulting] (https://fractionconsulting.co).
 Use the links above to connect with Mike to explore if there is a mutual fit.